mevdschee/cakephp2-php8/README.md

 CakePHP 2 stopped getting updates in the end of 2019 (AFAIR).
 Unfortunately in my case it's too expensive to migrate to newer versions of CakePHP.
 I started migrating to Symfony framework, but I still use ORM from CakePHP (and actually I like it).
 So in order to keep up with the newest PHP versions I decided to create fork of the framework.

+I forked this again to work with on both PHP 7 and PHP 8, so that a team of people with mixed PHP versions can use the software.

 ## Why you should NOT use? ⛔

 - Intention of this fork is to support PHP 8.*.
 Fork is not going to receive new features.
 Instead, fork is going to get minimal set of patches to comply with newer versions of PHP.